Farama-Foundation/Gymnasium/docs/content/migration-guide.md

 Gymnasium v26 changed to using ``numpy.random.Generator`` instead of a custom random number generator.
 This means that several functions such as ``randint`` were removed in favour of ``integers``.
-While some environments might use external random number generator, we recommend using the atttribute :attr:`np_random` that wrappers and external users can access and utilise.
+While some environments might use external random number generator, we recommend using the attribute :attr:`np_random` that wrappers and external users can access and utilise.
 ```

 ## Environment Reset